summerhays/piano-time/about.md

   >
   > He has helped me learn how to coordinate my hands, how to read chords in spite of dyslexia, how to play without risk of injury.
 But perhaps the most striking is how relaxed and happy I feel at the keyboard.
   >
   > I have years of experience working with smart people with learning disabilities; in fact, I have learning disabilities.
 David is extremely gifted.
-He helps me view piano music in a new exciting way that makes sense to me.
+He helps me view piano music in a new, exciting way that makes sense to me.

 ###### --Myrna Orenstein, Ph.D.
 Author of “Smart but Stuck: Resilience with Learning Disabilities”

+  > If you have a chance to learn piano from David, take it.
+  > He is a rare teacher like Robin William in the Dead Poets Society.
+  > I learned to have fun and relax, and David made it easy to progress.
+David is out of the box, smart and has a contagious approach to life that transfers to music.
+He is a genuine inspiration.

+###### --Adult student via videochat

 ### Sign me up